bmuna/Employee-Management-System/README.md

 # Employee-Management-System

 This application demonstrates an employee management system for a food delivery company.
-It handles functionalities like creating employees and admin with authentication and authorization, admin assigning tasks based on the employee roles, and employees can view a list of restaurant orders coming to the application and list tasks that they are assigned to.
+It handles functionalities like creating employees and admin with authentication and authorization, admin assigning tasks based on the employee roles, and employees can view a list of restaurant orders coming to the application and list tasks they are assigned to.

 # Technologies Used: